fardeen9983/UnityPhysics/README.md

 So this could be used for triggering code whenever our GameObject passes through/interacts with a trigger collider without actually colliding

 The object entering the trigger is refered to in the callbacks as other

+## Rigid Bodies
+They provide mass and body to objects and be affected by physics.
+Moving objects should have a rigid body.
+It is paired with a collider so as to interact with other physics elements

+Components:
+1. Mass : It determines collision behaviour.
+Higher the mass lesser the reaction to collision
+2. Drag : How quickly the object slows down without other interaction (i.e on its own).
+Refers to slowing down linear velocity
+3. Angular Drag : Same as drag but for angular velocity like when torque is applied
+4. Use gravity : Whether to be affected by gravity or not.
+Gravity settings can be managed from Edit > Project Settings > Physics and change the gravity along axis
+5. is kinematic : determines whether body will react to physics.
+It will still interact with other bodies but not physics action
+6. Interpolate : Smooth the body transition based on previous frames
+7. Extrapolate : Smooth the body transition based on prediction of upcoming frames
+8. Collision Detection:

+    * Discrete : Used most of the time
+    * Continous : For fast moving objects interacting with static geometry
+    * Continous dynaimc : like Continous but for interaction with dynamic objects
+9. Constraints : Prevent movement and rotation in any axis